What cleanliness does a cleanroom enclosure ensure?

 Zoning in accordance with ISO 14644-1

-A cleanroom tent ensures the filters in the direct outflow area (First Air) ISO class 5.
+A cleanroom tent ensures the filters in the direct outflow area ISO class 5.
 This corresponds to a maximum of 3,520 particles (≥ 0.5 µm) per cubic meter of air.
-In the peripheral areas or when filter occupancy is reduced (e.g. only every second grid position is occupied), a mixing purity of ISO 7 or ISO 8 is typically established in the entire room, while the critical process core remains ultra-clean under the filter (clean zone concept).
+In the peripheral areas or when the filter load is reduced, there is typically a mixing purity of ISO 7 or ISO 8 in the entire room, while the critical process core remains ultra-clean under the filter.